ramonauble/db-js/readme.md

 ### DISPLAY MODES
 ----------------------------------------------------------------
- there are three different display modes for the central canvas. selectable using the display mode buttons at the top center of the console. they are as follows.
+ there are three different display modes for the central canvas, selectable using the display mode buttons at the top center of the console. they are as follows.

 #### information page
  select this page using the **left display button** (containing the "i" symbol). this page displays information about the 6 parameter states for the selected synthesis page. pages 1, 2 & 3 display numerical values for each of the 6 parameters; pages 4, 5 & 6 display graphical representations of their parameters. this page is useful for fine tuning of the parameters via the sliders.